-Empower provides body and mind wellness for more than 200,000 patients through its clinics in the United States & Canada, a telemedicine platform and a world-class medical diagnostics laboratory in Dallas, Texas.
-Supported by an experienced leadership team, Empower is aggressively growing its clinical and digital presence across the US and Canada.
+Empower is an integrated healthcare company that provides body and mind wellness for patients through its clinics, with digital and telemedicine care, and world-class medical diagnostics laboratories.
+The Company provides COVID-19 testing services to consumers and businesses as part of a four-phased nationwide testing initiative in the United States and Canada.
+Supported by an experienced leadership team, Empower is aggressively growing its clinical and digital presence across North America.
 Our Health & Wellness and Diagnostics & Technology business units are positioned to positively impact the integrated health of our patients, while simultaneously providing long term value for our shareholders.